AMC Hornet: South Africa

 South Africa was the first international market that AMC entered the right-hand drive production of the Hornet.
 Before the Hornet, the Rambler American was assembled in South Africa first by National Motor Assemblers Limited (NMA) in Durban and in 1968 at the Datsun assembly facility, Rosslyn Motor Assemblers.
 In 1969 Rambler production was moved to the former Chrysler plant, Motor Assemblies Limited (MA) in Durban, which had come under the control of Toyota South Africa Motors in 1964.

 Motor Assemblies Limited built the American for its final year and in 1970 was its replacement the AMC Hornet four-door sedan.
 The initial design and engineering work to right-hand drive conversion for South Africa became the blueprints used right-hand drive Hornets that were assembled in Australia.
 As with all AMC's export markets, the Hornet was marketed in South Africa as "Rambler."

 The Rambler Hornet was advertised as being "built and marketed in South Africa by Toyota South Africa Ltd, wholly owned and controlled by South Africans ... sold and serviced country-wide by 220 Toyota dealers."
 The Hornet was marketed through 1971.

 American Motors South Africa (Proprietary) Limited was the official license holder for the production of the Rambler Hornet at the Motor Assemblies plant.
 However, latter production was hampered by problems arising from regulations.
 The nation's tariff structure considered only the weight of parts or materials made in South Africa would be calculated toward local content requirements.
 The objective was to increase indigenous production.
 As a result, the last of the South African-built Rambler Hornets came equipped with 4.1 L Chevrolet straight-6 engines.
 The objective was to standardize the manufacture of vehicle components within South Africa.
 Because of this, the Hornet's original AMC engine was eliminated from the marketplace, while the switch also provided greater local production volume for the General Motors engine.

 A total of 840 Hornets were built at the Motor Assemblies plant.

 Motorsports

 AMC Hornets were campaigned in various motorsports events.
 Some technical and financial support was provided by the automaker in the early years.

-Stock Car Racing
+Stock car racing

 Bobby Allison was AMC's factory-backed NASCAR driver, racing #12 AMC Matadors fielded by Roger Penske.
 Allison also participated in short-track racing, often using a modified stock car that he re-bodied using the Hornet's sheet metal, painted in the AMC's red/white/blue racing livery and numbered 12.